KFI: History

+Earle C. Anthony

 Effective December 1, 1921, the U.S. government adopted regulations formally defining "broadcasting stations".
 The wavelength of 360 meters (833 kHz) was designated for entertainment broadcasts, while 485 meters (619 kHz) was reserved for broadcasting official weather and other government reports.

-KFI was first licensed on March 31, 1922, to Earle C. Anthony, Inc. in Los Angeles, for operation on the 360 meter entertainment wavelength.
+KFI was first licensed on March 31, 1922.
+It was owned by Earle C. Anthony, Inc. It operated on the 360-meter entertainment wavelength.
 The KFI call letters were randomly assigned from a roster of available call signs.
-The station made its debut broadcast on April 16, 1922, which featured vaudeville performers Eugene and Willie Howard.
-Earle Anthony had trained at Cornell University as an electrical engineer, and was best known as the owner of a Packard automobile dealership.
-KFI was originally located at Anthony's home, using a 50 watt transmitter Anthony had personally constructed on a kitchen table.
+The station made its debut broadcast on April 16, 1922.
+It featured vaudeville performers Eugene and Willie Howard.
+Earle Anthony had trained as an electrical engineer and in 1903, founded the California Pelican, UC Berkeley's first humor magazine.
+He was best known as the owner of a Packard automobile dealership.

+KFI was originally located at Anthony's home, using a 50-watt transmitter Anthony had personally constructed on a kitchen table.